Azure AD attributes are not updated in email signatures (OAuth tokens expired)

 Azure Active Directory attributes in the email signatures of your users are not synchronized with your Azure AD and, as a result, your signatures contain outdated user information.
 The CodeTwo Admin Panel shows a warning that your OAuth 2.0 access tokens have expired (Fig. 1.), and you receive an email notification from CodeTwo, asking you to refresh them.

-To keep Active Directory information in email signatures up to date, you need to refresh the OAuth 2.0 access tokens periodically in the CodeTwo Admin Panel (learn how to do that).
+To keep Active Directory information in email signatures up to date, you need to refresh the OAuth 2.0 access tokens in the CodeTwo Admin Panel (learn how to do that) every time they expire.
 Otherwise, the software is not able to read the values of users' attributes from your Azure AD and synchronize them with your email signatures.
-The access tokens can be valid up to 90 days, but the validation period depends on your organization's settings and can be shorter.

-- the password for the admin account used to refresh tokens in the CodeTwo Admin Panel has been changed;
+- the password for the global admin account used to manage your tenant in the CodeTwo Admin Panel (or the global admin account used to previously refresh the access tokens) has been changed;

-- the authentication method for the admin account used to refresh tokens has changed, for example multi-factor authentication (MFA) has been enabled or disabled;
+- the authentication method for that admin account has changed, for example multi-factor authentication (MFA) has been enabled or disabled;

 - the security settings in your organization have changed;